Scaling Package Queries to a Billion Tuples via Hierarchical Partitioning and Customized Optimization

-Given the solution tuples $S'_l$ at layer $l$, \neighbor in line~4 of Algorithm~\ref{alg:shading} selects tuples $S_{l-1}$ from layer $l-1$.
-First, it replaces each tuple in $S'_l$ with the tuples of the group it represents in layer $l-1$ via \textsf{GetTuples} (line 2 of Algorithm~\ref{alg:neighbor_group}).
-It then augments this set with tuples from neighboring groups.
+Given the solution tuples $S'_l$ at layer $l$, \neighbor in line~4 of Algorithm~\ref{alg:shading} selects tuples $S_{l-1}$ from layer $l-1$. \rb{First, it replaces $l$-layer tuple $g$ in $S'_l$ with the $l-1$-layer tuples of the group $g$ via \textsf{GetTuples}$(l-1,g)$ (line 2 of Algorithm~\ref{alg:neighbor_group}).} It then augments this set with tuples from neighboring groups.

 Figure \ref{fig:shade} shows a typical representation of 2D groups, demarcated by horizontal and vertical lines.
 In general, a group can have more than two attributes, with $[a_j,b_j]$ specifying the group boundaries along attribute $j$.
 Each group is represented by its average tuple (the orange dot in Figure \ref{fig:shade}).
 Suppose the blue circle represents a "good" region of tuples that are likely to be found in the optimal package.
 G5's representative tuple (orange dot) lies within this good region and is selected in the candidate solution set $S'_l$.
 If we only select G5's tuples for the next \shading iteration, we would miss out on tuples in G1 that lie within the good region.
 These are \textit{hidden outliers} --- tuples that are potentially in the final solution but are hidden as their groups' representative tuples are far from the ``good'' region.
 We want an algorithm that can add tuples from these neighboring groups which are identified by some measure of ``closeness'' to the selected group G5.